green-coding-solutions/website/content/jobs.md

 have some mentoring / delegation part.
 As a junior be reassured that you will get some guidance for the tasks.

-You should have at least a 1 year experience in using one of these programming languages: Node.JS / Javascript, Python or PHP.
+You should have at least around a 1 year experience in using one of these programming languages: Node.JS / Javascript, Python or PHP.

 However if you are not too familiar with parts of the tasks mentioned before but feel confident you can learn them in a short time, also do not hesitate to apply.